And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 You would have given in to the Soviets long ago.

-You probably wouldn't have cared about the war on terror or the or the bombing on the uh on 9-11.
+You probably wouldn't have cared about the war on terror or the bombing on 9-11.

-You would have sought out bin Laden and try to make a deal with him.
+You would have sought out bin Laden and tried to make a deal with him.

 And this country exists today only because we have been able to prevent you from gaining power to do that kind of thing.